MarwanMohamed95/Salary_Project_Glassdoor/README.md

 # Salary_Project_Glassdoor
-This is a Data Science Project from scratch including data cleaning,EDA and machine learning algorithms to predict the salary.
+This is a Data Science Project from scratch including data cleaning,EDA and Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.